ucam-department-of-psychiatry/crate/docs/source/installation/docker.rst

         export CRATE_INSTALLER_SOURCE_DATABASE_PORT="3306"

-To start the installer on all platforms, run the below command, replacing ``/path/to/top/level/crate/dir`` below with the top-level directory where CRATE should be installed.
+To start the installer on all platforms, run the below command, replacing ``/path/to/top/level/crate/dir`` with the top-level directory where CRATE should be installed.
 The installer will create this if it doesn't exist but it will need to be writeable by the user running the installer.